General relativistic simulations of collapsing binary neutron star mergers with Monte-Carlo neutrino transport: Results

 The equation of state used in our simulations plays a more important role in setting the ejected mass than it did in setting the properties of the disk, bound tail, and remnant black hole.
-The SFHo-178-106 simulation ejects $\sim 0.003M_\odot$ of material only, while the LS220-178-106-novis simulation ejects $\sim 0.014M_\odot$ (respectively $0.002M_\odot$ and $0.011M_\odot$ using the geodesic criteria).
-Including viscosity or changing resolution does not meaningfully change our results for LS220-178-106.
+The SFHo-178-106 simulation ejects $\sim 0.003M_\odot$ of material only, while the LS220-178-106 simulation ejects $\sim 0.014M_\odot$ (respectively $0.002M_\odot$ and $0.011M_\odot$ using the geodesic criteria).
 We can compare those results to the simulations of Bernuzzi {\it et al}~\cite{Bernuzzi:2020txg}.
 In that manuscript, results were reported for the geodesic criteria.
 The identical LS220 binary without viscosity evolved at different resolutions ejected $(0.0086-0.0105)M_\odot$ without viscosity, and the same system with viscosity ejected $(0.0084-0.0138)M_\odot$.
 The SFHo binary with viscosity ejected $(0.0014-0.0015)M_\odot$.
-We thus see fairly consistent results for the LS220 system.
-Differences between codes and between numerical resolutions are comparable to the uncertainty due to the choice of unbound criteria.
+We thus see fairly consistent results for the LS220 system (within errors due to finite resolution and differing microphysics).
+Differences between codes and between numerical resolutions are smaller than the uncertainty due to the choice of unbound criteria for LS220.
 For SFHo, there is nearly a factor of two difference between the two codes, but the total amount of mass ejected is much smaller, and the differences are thus likely explained by finite resolution errors in the simulations.

+As for the disk mass, we can compare our results to the prediction of existing analytical formulae fitted on numerical simulations.
+Here, we consider the predictions of~\cite{Kruger:2020gig,Coughlin:2018fis,Nedora:2020qtd,Dietrich:2016fpt}.
+We see that the results are significantly worse than for the total mass left outside the black hole.
+The models of~\cite{Kruger:2020gig,Coughlin:2018fis,Dietrich:2016fpt} very roughly captures the dependence of the results in the neutron star masses at the qualitatively level, but are quantitatively off by orders of magnitude and do not capture the equation of state dependence.
+The model from~\cite{Nedora:2020qtd}, in this regime, extrapolates a prediction for $\log_{10}(M_{\rm dyn})$, and provides unphysical predictions for the most asymmetric systems.
+None of these models come close to the accuracy that would be required to provide predictions for kilonovae signals.